 Robert Kennard, Architect: A Mid-Century Biography

-The first ever monograph on Los Angeles-based modern architect Robert Kennard tells the untold story of an African American professional and deepens our understanding of modernism, specifically in Southern California, and the many people who played a role in shaping post-war California.
-Gail Kennard, his daughter, unveils a remarkable body of work and fascinating stories from the decades of Los Angeles’s rapid growth.
-She documents the history of one man’s journey within a wider context, revealing a thriving African American community as she recounts the trajectory of her father’s life——growing up in a segregated town in the outskirts of Los Angeles, serving in WWII, studying at USC, starting his career working with Robert Alexander and Richard Neutra on the infamous housing project in Elysian Fields, before working for DMJM and Victor Gruen, and eventually starting his own firm, which was still thriving in 1995, when Kennard died at the age of seventy-five.
+This untold story of the African American professional deepens our understanding of modernism, specifically in post-war California.
+Robert Kennard and his many associates played a role in shaping Los Angeles during the city’s rapid growth in the decades after World War II.
+Author Gail Kennard, the architect’s daughter, unveils a remarkable body of work.
+She documents the history of one man’s journey within a wider context as she recounts the trajectory of her father’s life—growing up in a segregated town in the outskirts of Los Angeles, serving in WWII, getting his architectural degree at the University of Southern California, starting his career working with Robert Alexander and Richard Neutra on the controversial public housing project in Chavez Ravine, working for DMJM and Victor Gruen, and eventually starting his own firm, which was still thriving in 1995 when Kennard died at the age of seventy-four.

 Hardcover